Curtis L Johnson, PhD

 Department of Biomedical Engineering

 Dr. Johnson directs the Mechanical Neuroimaging Lab.
 He is an MR physicist that specializes in imaging the mechanical properties of the brain using magnetic resonance elastography.
 He graduated with his BS in Mechanical Engineering from Georgia Tech in 2007, and got his PhD in Mechanical Engineering from the University of Illinois at Urbana-Champaign in 2013.
-His work has been recognized by the International Society for Magnetic Resonance in Medicine, where he was named a Junior Fellow of the society, and at the IEEE EMBS BRAIN Grand Challenges conference, where he won the Young Investigator award.
-He currently serves as the Chair of the ISMRM MRE Study Group.
+His awards include being named a Junior Fellow of the International Society for Magnetic Resonance in Medicine, the Young Investigator Award at the IEEE EMBS BRAIN Grand Challenges conference, and the Early Career Researcher Award from the Journal of the Mechanical Behavior of Biomedical Materials.

 Postdoctoral Research Associates